 Chef’s Evening and Wine Tasting: Don't miss this popular, pre-Christmas affair.
 Regional restaurants set up tables in various shops in the Antique & Arts Village, serving scrumptious specialties and wines while patrons not only enjoy the food and drink, but visit with old friends and shop great sales.
 This annual Main Street sponsored event is a favorite with locals and there are limited tickets.
 Call (225) 667-8308 for more information and ticket sale locations.

-Pioneer Day: Every first Saturday in March, travel back in time as artisans and craftsmen dress in period clothing, exhibit tools and equipment of yesterday and demonstrate how our ancestors produced their wares and products.
+Pioneer Day: Travel back in time as artisans and craftsmen dress in period clothing, exhibit tools and equipment of yesterday and demonstrate how our ancestors produced their wares and products.
 Come enjoy the day as they line up on Mattie Street (closed to traffic).
 Inside the Old City Hall Welcome Center and Museum, you’ll find quilters and rug hookers.
 Many vendors will have their products for sale.
 Stroll up and down Range Avenue where the downtown merchants have special sales at all of the shops in the Antique & Arts Village.
 For more information, call (225) 667-8308 or (225) 667-7512.

 Spring Festival: This one day festival is bursting at the seams with unique and interesting arts, crafts, music, entertainment, demonstrations, a 5K run and delicious foods, as well as a pet costume and talent show and children’s activities.
 Produced by the Antique Merchants Association and the Arts Council of Livingston Parish, the festival is one of the area’s premier events.
 Festival is scheduled from 9 a.m. - 5 p.m. in the Antique & Arts Village of Denham Springs.
 Range Ave., Railroad Ave. and Mattie St. are closed to traffic in the area as the streets are lined with booths.
 The Jazz portion of the festival is held at Train Station Park at Range and Railroad Avenues.
 Visitors are welcome to bring chairs or use the provided seating.
 This event is held the last Saturday in April.
 For more information, call (225) 667-8308.
 Vendors call (225) 665-4666.